 Once the data was analyzed, it was decided to replace one manned lane with four self-checkout registers.
 Kronan also decided that the self-checkouts would be an additional service to customers, and would be used alongside the traditional cash registers.

 Kronan decided to install two-bag self-checkout units.
-The NCR Fastlane hardware was integrated with LS Nav.
-A user interface was developed on top of the traditional LS Nav POS, but all base data – products, images, prices, descriptions – comes straight from LS Nav.
-LS Nav also controls the transactions and ensures consistency of all product information.
+The NCR Fastlane hardware was integrated with the LS Retail software solution.
+A user interface was developed on top of the traditional LS Retail POS, but all base data – products, images, prices, descriptions – comes straight from the LS Retail software solution.
+LS Retail software also controls the transactions and ensures consistency of all product information.
 The NCR units include two fraud-prevention measures:

 Self-checkout requires a more engaged type of customer service than traditional cash registers.
 In a manned checkout setup, cashiers don’t communicate much with customers.
 At the self-checkout registers, staff must be proactive and engaged, constantly on the lookout to see if anyone needs help.
 To prepare staff and guarantee acceptance of the new technology, Kronan organized organizational workshops for the HQ staff and in-depth training for store staff, to teach them about the tech an prepare them for their new role as “traffic manager” and helper.